“Where Magic Is Made And Adventures Begin“

 Trail – A 1.2km trail can be followed weaving through the enchanted forest and around the lake.
 This green carpet in winter months is used for Nordic Skiing.
 It’s advised against for children below 8 years old, due to the distance and it being quite tiring.
 Warmer months see electric scooters go whizzing around it.
 These have an additional charge of £5 per circuit, with solo riders having to be aged 8 years and over.

-There are also a gift shop, chopper go karts, inflatable zone, picnic and play area, pumpkin patch and plenty of refreshment cabins.
+There is also a gift shop, chopper go-karts, inflatable zone, picnic and play area, pumpkin patch and plenty of refreshment cabins.